Species and survey coverage

 The core surveys in the National Bat Monitoring Programme are:

-- Waterways Survey (Daubenton's bat)
+- Waterway Survey (Daubenton's bat)

 - Hibernation Survey (greater horseshoe bat, lesser horseshoe bat, Daubenton’s bat, Natterer’s bat, whiskered / Brandt’s bat and brown long-eared bat)